chleggett/homebrew-gqrx/README.md

-This is an effort to setup a homebrew formula for http://gqrx.dk. *It probably does NOT work (yet!)*.
+This is an effort to setup a homebrew formula for http://gqrx.dk. *It is not ready for primetime quite yet, but IT WORKS!*.
 Feel free to file an issue or fork the repo to help me out.

 It is NOT a "gnuradio and friends" repo.
 It will only include gqrx and will rely on other Formula for GNURadio and other dependancies.